duyhominhnguyen/Exgra-Med/README.md

 State-of-the-art medical multi-modal LLMs (med-MLLMs), such as LLAVA-MED and BIOMEDGPT, primarily depend on scaling model size and data volume, with training driven largely by autoregressive objectives.
 However, we reveal that this approach can lead to weak vision-language alignment, making these models overly dependent on costly instruction-following data.

-To address this, we introduce **EXGRA-MED**, a novel multi-graph alignment framework that jointly aligns images, instruction responses, and extended captions in the latent space, advancing semantic grounding and cross-modal coherence.
+To address this, we introduce **EXGRA-MED, a novel multi-graph alignment framework that jointly aligns images, instruction responses, and extended captions** in the latent space, advancing semantic grounding and cross-modal coherence.
 To scale to large LLMs (e.g., LLaMa-7B), we develop an efficient end-to-end training scheme using black-box gradient estimation, enabling fast and scalable optimization.

 <p align="center">
 <img src="https://github.com/duyhominhnguyen/Exgra-Med/blob/main/figures/exgramed_v1.jpg" alt="Alt text" width="1400"/>